cyneuro/bmtool/docs/examples/synapses.md

-# Synapses Examples
+# Synapses Tutorials

-This page provides examples of how to use the Synapses module.
+The Synapses module provides tools for creating and tuning chemical and electrical synapses in NEURON and BMTK models.

-## Jupyter Notebook Tutorials
+## Features

-For interactive examples with full context and explanations, check out our Jupyter notebook tutorials:

-### Synaptic Tuner
+- Interactive tuning of synapse parameters
+- Support for both chemical and electrical (gap junction) synapses
+- Visualization of synaptic responses
+- Parameter fitting to match experimental data

-The [Synaptic Tuner](synapses/synaptic_tuner.ipynb) tutorial demonstrates how to use BMTool to interactively tune chemical synapses.
+The [Synaptic Tuner](notebooks/synapses/synaptic_tuner.ipynb) tutorial demonstrates how to use BMTool to interactively tune chemical synapses.
 In this notebook, you'll learn:

-- How to set up a synaptic connection between two cells
+- How to set up and configure chemical synapses
-- How to use interactive sliders to adjust synapse parameters
+- How to adjust synapse parameters and observe responses
-- How to visualize the effects of parameter changes in real-time
+- How to fit synaptic parameters to target response profiles
-- How to export optimized parameters for use in network models
+- How to implement the tuned synapses in your models

-### Gap Junction Tuner

-The [Gap Junction Tuner](synapses/gap_junction_tuner.ipynb) tutorial shows how to configure and optimize electrical synapses.
+The [Gap Junction Tuner](notebooks/synapses/gap_junction_tuner.ipynb) tutorial shows how to configure and optimize electrical synapses.
 This notebook covers:

+- Setting up gap junctions in NEURON models
-- How to create gap junction connections between cells
+- Adjusting gap junction conductance
-- How to measure coupling coefficients
-- How to automatically find optimal resistance values
-- How to visualize the behavior of coupled cells
+- Visualizing current flow through gap junctions
+- Implementing gap junctions in network models

 ## Basic API Usage